 Sometimes the best sweets are the simplest, and does it get more classic than chocolate and peanuts?
 My crockpot candy recipe is no fuss with no funny business.

-Just wholesome, delicious flavors that you can share with your loved ones during the most wonderful time of the year!
+This sweet treat is full of just wholesome, delicious flavors that you can share with your loved ones during the most wonderful time of the year!

-Ingredient Notes & Swaps
+Ingredient Notes & Swaps for Chocolate Peanut Clusters

 - Peanuts – Honey roasted are my preference, but you’re not limited to just those!

 Other nuts are great, too – almonds, walnuts, cashews, and macadamia nuts are some sweet subs your family will love.
+Or try stirring in some pretzels or rice krispies.

 But, as I always say, the more chocolate the better!
 So use chocolate almond bark if you’d like.

-Dark chocolate could also add a nice bitterness.
+Dark chocolate chips could also add a nice bitterness.
 Feel free to also mix and match to get a good balance!

-- German Chocolate – Baker’s is my go-to!
+- German Chocolate Bar – Baker’s is my go-to!
 This is also a rather sweet chocolate, so you may want to substitute with a richer option if that’s your preference.

 If you’re nuts for nuts, you could even add more crushed peanuts on top to finish!